How to Calculate the Pressure Drop Coefficient of Wire Mesh Filters

 The pressure drop coefficient of a filter medium can be calculated with the equation: 𝜁=𝚫ρ/((ρ/2)ν2).
 In this equation, 𝜁 represents the pressure drop coefficient, 𝚫ρ represents the pressure difference between the input and discharge side of the filter system, ρ represents the density of the air, and ν represents the flowrate.

-Now, having said that, there are several factors that are taken into consideration in regards to the pressure drop coefficient of woven wire mesh surface filters in particular.
+Now, having said that, there are several factors that are taken into consideration in regard to the pressure drop coefficient of woven wire mesh surface filters in particular.
 These factors include:

 Fluid properties